dariatsvetkova/paintr/README.md

 # Paintr

-A web app that generates colour schemes for websites, applies them to a demo website, and provides CSS code for your chosen colour scheme.
+React app that generates accessible colour schemes for websites, applies them to a demo website and provides CSS code for them.
 Built with React, [Create React App](https://github.com/facebook/create-react-app), [color-name-list](https://github.com/meodai/color-names) library, JavaScript and CSS.

 ## About